 - During the 2017 NSW Clean Air Summit, the Environment Minister stated the government’s commitment to expanding air quality monitoring in the state, to address the need for improved air quality and enhanced understanding of air pollution exposure across the breadth of the state.

 - The Minister announced that the NSW Community DustWatch network will become the first rural NSW air quality monitoring network from 1 January 2018.
 The next phase of expansion will include PM10 and PM2.5 monitoring at Armidale, Orange, Goulburn and North Coast centres such as Coffs Harbour.

 - DustWatch is a citizen-science program that gathers data about dust storms to monitor wind erosion and help care for land and soils.
 While still retaining this role, the network is being modified to better measure air quality across rural NSW.

 We monitor air quality at several regional centres in New South Wales: Gunnedah and Narrabri (in the Namoi region), Bathurst and Orange (on the Central Tablelands), Tamworth (Northwest Slopes), Albury (Southwest Slopes), Armidale (Northern Tablelands) and Wagga Wagga (Southwest Slopes).

-The Gunnedah and Narrabri stations are part of the local Namoi Air Quality Monitoring Network, which is operated by the NSW Office of Environment and Heritage and supported by the NSW Environment Protection Authority.
+The Gunnedah and Narrabri stations are part of the local Namoi Air Quality Monitoring Network, which is operated by the Department of Planning, Industry and Environment and supported by the NSW Environment Protection Authority.

 We monitor fine particles PM10 and PM2.5 as well as meteorological variables.
 Data from the regional sites are reported hourly, as concentrations and AQI values.